kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 epochs <- 50
 ```

-Lets train the model with above configuration.
-I will save the model after 3 epochs since at this time the R session crashes during training phase.
+Lets train the model with the above configuration.
+I will save the model after 3 epochs since currently the R session crashes during training phase.
 Additionally the epoch number,training accuracy and validation accuracy will also be saved as a part of filename.

 ``` r
 history <- model %>% fit_generator(